 The property is located in an area where the development policies are governed by the 2006 Approved Henson Creek-South Potomac Master Plan and Sectional Map Amendment.
-The Henson Creek-South Potomac Master Plan recommends Brinkley Road be upgraded to a major collector (MC-701), which will consist of a 2-4 lane-cross section with an 80-116-foot-wide right-of-way.
-Discussions between representatives from the County and staff have resulted in the applicant being required to dedicate 50 feet of right-of-way from the existing center line of Brinkley Road.
+The Henson Creek-South Potomac Master Plan recommends that Brinkley Road be upgraded to a major collector (MC-701), which will consist of a 2- to 4-lane cross-section with an 80- to 116-foot-wide right-of-way.
+Discussions between representatives from the County and the Transportation Planning Section have resulted in the applicant being required to dedicate 50 feet of right-of-way from the existing center line of Brinkley Road.
 The proposed PPS reflects the agreed upon dedication.
 None of the recommendations of the plan will require additional widening of any street on which the proposed development fronts.